nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.10 Clearing all recipes : `clearR` <a id="clear-recipe"></a>
 Contributed by: Tian Yong

-Clears all the recipes in the Recipe List.
+<br> Clears all the recipes in the Recipe List.

 <br>  The image below is what Wishful Shrinking looks like after you have cleared all recipes. <br><br>
 <img src="images/feature/recipe/ClearRecipeImage.png" width="550" height="300">